mitodl/ccxcon/README.md

 CCXCon is a simple API serves as an interface between edX running instances and different MIT apps.

+At a high level, it takes information from multiple edX backends, and produces a single data stream.
+Going the other way, it takes data along this same single data stream and will route it to the correct edX backend.

 Implements the APIs as described here http://docs.ccxcon.apiary.io/

 ## Setup